Fast and easy access to counselling services! No appointment or referral needed for a one-time counselling session.

 How do we help our clients?

-Through the single-session approach, we help you work with your own strengths to plan a way to deal with your concern.
+Through the single-session approach, we help you work with your own strengths to plan a way to deal with your concerns.
 In many cases, a single session is enough for you to take a step in the direction where you want to move.
-At the end of the session, if you and the therapist feel that you need a longer-term therapy, we can refer you to one of our programs.
+At the end of the session, if you and the therapist feel that you need longer-term therapy, we can refer you to one of our programs.

 Note: This walk-in clinic does not provide medication reviews or counselling with a psychiatrist.